 For the employee the premiums paid are pre-tax as explained in Lesson 89.
 The deductible is paid with post tax dollars.
-So the employee only receive’ a partial tax-free benefit.
+Thus, the employee only receives a partial tax-free benefit.
 To offset this unfair advantage larger employers have with less expensive overall costs for health coverage, Congress allows businesses to set up health savings, reimbursement and flexible spending accounts.
 This lesson first explains the differences in these three accounts; next a section covers the accounting involved and finally; a section provides some insights with appropriate application of these tax-free benefits.

 Legal Differences in Tax-Free Benefits Accounts

 These three types of accounts have different characteristics and rules to follow.
 This of course impacts the accounting related to each type of account.
 The following explains in more detail the respective accounts, their characteristics and rules.

 The health savings account is established for a single purpose – payment of qualified medical expenses incurred by an employee.
 This type of account is strictly an employee account whereby the employee makes income tax-free contributions.
 Note that these contributions are not FICA tax-free.
 The contributions reduce the taxable income for both federal and state purposes.
 This allows the employee to offset the high deductible for the respective insurance plan.
 As an example, suppose the plan has an out-of-pocket expenses limit of $10,000 for family coverage.
 An employee elects to have $4,800 withheld each year at a rate of $400 per month.
 This contribution is deposited into an account at a third-party provider.
 As the employee’ s family incurs medical costs throughout the year the employee is reimbursed the amount, therefore the account balance will fluctuate.
 The balance cannot go negative as the employee must pay any costs in excess of the $4,800 out of his pocket up to the $10,000 limit.

 The rules for a health savings account are as follows: